ExcelFunctions.net Logo

 HOUR( serial_number )

 where the serial_number argument is the time from which you want to extract the hour component.
-This can be supplied to the function either directly (as a text representation of a time or as a decimal value), as a reference to a cell containing a time, or as a time value returned from another function or formula.
+This may be entered to the function as either:

 Note that, if the serial_number argument contains a date and time, the Hour function ignores the date part of the argument.